 Current doctoral students

 At Lund University, the doctoral student is in most cases considered a member of staff.
-In this case, the University employs doctoral students and pays them a salary, which is normally funded through doctoral studentships.
-In some cases, a doctoral student is funded through external scholarships instead.
+In this case, the University employs the doctoral student and pays them a salary.
+In some cases, a doctoral student is funded by external grants instead.

 How to find information related to your work as a doctoral student